openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 Both methods allow limiting the list of device candidates for the AUTO plugin.

-> **NOTE**: The Inference Engine lets you use "GPU" as an alias for "GPU.0" in function calls.
+> **NOTE**: The OpenVINO Runtime lets you use "GPU" as an alias for "GPU.0" in function calls.

 The Auto-device plugin supports query device optimization capabilities in metric.